 The Auburn Community Data page provides a compilation of maps, apps, data and links about City activities and services.
 Several GIS datasets, including addresses and contours, are available for download via the site.

-The 2021 Redistricting Plan page provides interactive maps of proposed boundaries for the City's eight wards as well as detailed population and demographic data.
-It also includes information on the redistricting process and an online survey allowing the public to submit feedback on the proposed changes.
+The 2021 Redistricting Plan page provides interactive maps of adopted boundaries for the City's eight wards as well as detailed population and demographic data.
+It also includes information on the redistricting process.

 This general interactive map provides access to almost all available map data.
 This includes parcels and property information, addresses, land use and zoning, public safety, and aerial photography spanning six decades.
 Additionally, a set of analytic tools are available.
 These tools allow searching and identifying data, measuring distances and areas, generating elevation profiles, and more.

 Need to find a beloved family member, friend, or person resting in one of Auburn's municipal cemeteries?
 Visit by using this interactive map that displays information about municipal cemetery plots.
 For notable individuals buried in the Historic Pine Hill Cemetery, take the Pine Hill virtual tour.

 Available Properties is an interactive map which includes available commercial and industrial real estate available For Sale and For Lease in the City of Auburn.
 The application allows searches by Property Type, Terms, Address, and filtering by Property Types.

 This application displays preliminary FEMA data from Alabama Department of Economic and Community Affairs (ADECA) to show areas possibly affected by proposed changes.

 The City Maintenance application helps visualize the different maintenance activities performed throughout the City of Auburn.
 The application shows users which City departments are responsible for maintaining different areas of town—such as streets, City properties, rights of ways and easements—and how often maintenance is performed.